Post Reply Post Thread

 Many thanks to the folks on the Linux forums here and especially at the OpenSolaris.org BrandZ discussion forums for all of their help in setting up and running my server.

 As I modify and improve my server setup, I’ll modify this tutorial.
-I’m probably going to add an HL2DM server in the near future.
 If there are any bugs, crashes, or showstoppers I’ll report them in the srcds Linux forum and update the tutorial.

 --DFA